Give Page Feedback

 Return To Section Instructions

-Like the World, each Active Grid starts with a single Grouping, which should be sufficient for now (unless you are following along using the Sample Scene, in which case see the instructions below).
+Like the World, each Active Grid starts with a single Grouping (named Grouping 1), which should be sufficient for now (unless you are following along using the Sample Scene or MicroVerse, in which case see the instructions below).
 Of course, you are free to add more Groupings, and if you have already added more to your World, you should add the same number of Groupings to your Active Grid.
-Keep the following in mind for down the road:
+Keep the following in mind when doing so:

-2) The Active Grid can hold more or less Groupings than the World it is synced to.
+2) The Active Grid can contain Groupings that the World it is synced to does not have (in which case, those Grouping are ignored), however this is typically only done if you expect to sync the Active Grid to other Worlds at runtime that do make use of those Groupings.
 This allows you to add Groupings for all the Worlds you expect the Active Grid to ever be synced to.

 At this time, no other settings should need to be adjusted, however if you are interested in the other settings, please remember that all settings with an asterisk (*) in their name have tooltips you can read by hovering over the setting names.
-You can also find more detailed information about Active Grids within the Active Grids Chapter.
+You can also find more detailed information about Active Grids within its dedicated Chapter.

 --Sample Scene Directions--